How much does a cabinet maker cost?Get a free quote now

 See how it works

-Whether or not you’ll need a cabinet maker will depend on the type of job, as well as your expectations for the finished product.
+There is a wide variance in the types of skills needed for cabinet making, and cabinet repair, tasks.
+Cabinet making can involve highly specialised and exquisitely detailed craftsmanship.
+It can also involve much more workaday involving simple drilling and joining.
+Whether or not you’ll need a cabinet maker will depend on the type of job that needs doing, as well as your expectations for the finished product.
 If you need something that looks like it’s been done by a professional, it might be best to hire one.
-The average cost to make cabinets start from $2,000 to $30,000.

 What does a cabinet maker do?

-Although cabinet makers work mainly with wood, they are also often adept at using other materials, such as glass, stone, vinyl, or metal.
+Although cabinet makers work largely with wood, they are also often adept at using other materials as well - such as glass, stone, vinyl or metal.

-Cabinet makers can also be highly specialized.
-For instance, cabinet makers can be specialised antique furniture reproducers or restorers or specialised chair and couch makers.
+Cabinet makers can also be highly specialised.
+For instance, cabinet makers can be specialised antique furniture reproducers or restorers, or specialised chair and couch makers.

-How is a cabinet maker different from a carpenter?
+How is a cabinet maker different to a carpenter?

 Common cabinet making and repair tasks

 Although the list of jobs a cabinet maker might be asked to perform is infinite, some tasks arise more often than others.
-Some of the everyday tasks performed by cabinet makers include:
+Some of the common tasks performed by cabinet makers include:

 Preparing and installing prefabricated furniture or fittings, such as flat pack kitchens